Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.44 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have a 4.64 team ERA that ranks 19th across all MLB pitching staffs.

-- The Cardinals rank 15th in baseball in home runs given up (19 total, 1.1 per game).
+- The Cardinals rank 15th in baseball in home runs surrendered (20 total, 1.1 per game).

-- The Cardinals are sending Montgomery (2-1) out to make his fourth start of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.
+- Woodford (0-2) takes the mound for the Cardinals in his fourth start of the season.
+He's put together a 5.65 ERA in 14 1/3 innings pitched, with 11 strikeouts.

-- The left-hander's most recent time out came on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while allowing six hits.
+- In his last appearance on Saturday, the righty tossed 5 1/3 scoreless innings against the Pittsburgh Pirates while surrendering seven hits.

+- In three games this season, the 26-year-old has a 5.65 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .345 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.